Privacy

 I. Introduction

-This Privacy Statement describes how McDonald’s in the countries listed below – collect, use, protect and share the personal information of our customers.
+Your privacy is very important to us.
+This Privacy Statement (the “Statement”) describes how McDonald’s Corporation, McDonald’s USA, LLC, and their subsidiaries in the countries listed below – collect, use, protect, store, share, and otherwise process the personal information of our customers.
 Customers include those who visit our restaurants, use our websites and mobile apps, and otherwise interact with us.

 Some of the countries in which we operate have laws that require us to share specific privacy information with our customers in those countries.
-As such, this Privacy Statement is comprised of two sections – a globally applicable statement and country-specific addenda for the following countries:
+As such, this Privacy Statement is comprised of two sections—a globally applicable notice and country-specific addenda for the following countries:

 II.
 Your Privacy Globally

-The data controller of your personal information is the McDonald’s entity in the jurisdiction where your personal information is collected (“we” or “us”).
+The data controller of your personal information is the McDonald’s entity in the jurisdiction where your personal information is collected (“McDonald’s”, “we”, “us”, “our”, or “ours”).
 Please refer to the applicable country specific addendum for more information.

 If you are a customer in a country not listed above, please visit the country’s McDonald’s website for the applicable Privacy Statement.

-Many of our restaurants are owned and operated by franchisees, who are independent businessmen and women.
+Many of our restaurants are owned and operated by franchisees, who are independent business owners.
 This Privacy Statement does not apply to our franchisees or to websites or mobile apps that they operate.
-Please reference our franchisees’ privacy notices for information on how they collect and use customer information.
+Please reference our franchisees’ privacy practices for information on how they collect and use customer information.

 2. How We Use The Information We Collect